-Put toor dal water into the pressure cooker and bring to a gentle boil.
+Put the drained toor dal and water into the pressure cooker and bring to a gentle boil.
 A foam will develop from the lentils which you should remove with a spoon and discard.
 Continue this process for around three or four minutes until no more foam is produced.
 Cover, and cook under pressure over a low heat for 10 minutes.
 Release pressure quickly.
 Skim any floating material, and allow dal to settle.
 The lentils should be soft.
 Set aside.

-Add tomatoes, and fry until tomatoes start to break down.
+Add tomatoes and fry until tomatoes start to break down.

 Add the potato and carrot, mix well and cook, covered, for 10 minutes until potato is almost cooked though and soft.
 Add more water from the dal if necessary.